hyperionix/docs/content/guide/package-2.md

     {
       name = "NtSetInformationFile",
       onEntry = NtSetInformationFile_onEntry,
-      onBlock = function(context)
+      onSkip = function(context)
-        -- the function is called on onEntry handler returns block = true -- here developer should do all to block the function execution context.r.rax = 0xC0000022
+        -- the function is called on onEntry handler returns skip = true -- here developer should do all to block the function execution context.r.rax = 0xC0000022
         context.p.IoStatusBlock.u.Status = 0xC0000022